B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

-\paragraph{Admissible contour.} Recall from \autoref{ssec:BbraneGLSM} that B-branes must come with the data of a Lagrangian contour for $\sigma\in\lie{t}_{\CC}$ which is a deformation of~$\lie{t}_{\RR}$ and that is admissible in the sense that the contour integral~\eqref{ZD2loc} converges.
+\paragraph{Almost-universally admissible contours.} Recall from \autoref{ssec:BbraneGLSM} that B-branes must come with the data of a Lagrangian contour for $\sigma\in\lie{t}_{\CC}$ which is a deformation of~$\lie{t}_{\RR}$ and that is admissible in the sense that the contour integral~\eqref{ZD2loc} converges.
 It is typically enough to work with contours that can be written as graphs $\sigma=\tau+i\upsilon(\tau)$ of some function $\upsilon\colon\lie{t}_{\RR}\to\lie{t}_{\RR}$.
 For our rank-one case the contour is simply a deformation of $\RR\subset\CC$.
-We work out the integrand's behaviour for $\hat{\sigma}$ large away from the imaginary axis:
+We work out the integrand's behaviour for $\hat{\sigma}$ large away from the imaginary axis, for a Wilson line brane~$\cW(q)$: